Tanveer Aslam Malik: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-21 (Chakwal-II) in the 2002 Pakistani general election.
 He received 35,698 votes and defeated Shaukat Hussain Shah, a candidate of Pakistan Muslim League (N) (PML-N).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-21 (Chakwal-II) in the 2008 Pakistani general election.
 He received 57,463 votes and defeated Shaukat Hussain Shah, a candidate of PML-Q.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-21 (Chakwal-II) in the 2013 Pakistani general election.
 In June 2013, he was inducted into the provincial cabinet of Chief Minister Shahbaz Sharif and was made Provincial Minister of Punjab for Housing, Urban Development and Public Health Engineering.
 He remained Minister for Housing, Urban Development and Public Health Engineering until November 2016.
-In a cabinet reshuffle in November 2016, he was appointed as Provincial Minister of Punjab for Communication and Works.
+In a cabinet reshuffle in November 2016, he was appointed Provincial Minister of Punjab for Communication and Works.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-22 (Chakwal-II) in the 2018 Pakistani general election.